Channel actor Tamannaah Bhatia’s contemporary kitchen to create a modern kitchen in your own space—one that retains that deep sense of family

-While the minimalism is a profound presence in this home design, Bhatia’s personal bedroom, and the dressing area outside it, are in entirely to her taste and style.
+While the minimalism is a profound presence in this home design, Bhatia’s personal bedroom, designed by a skilled bedroom interior designer, every aspect, including the dressing area outside it, are in entirely to her taste and style.
 But apart from the walls and the sofas and the sleek palette, the heart of this home is centred on the modern, pristine white kitchen where the family typically congregates.
 “I love sitting here with my mom and dad.”
 And that's an exceptionally normal thing to do, given that in most households, life, work, downtime, family time all orbits around the kitchen.
 Kitchens, clearly, are important, the beating hearts of families.
 And designing it to be contemporary while retaining its warm, familiar vibe is something everyone wants.
 It’s also easier to achieve than you think!

 PLAN YOUR SPACE WELL